pachyderm/aml/README.md

+# Pachyderm-AzureML integration: Private Preview Instructions

-# How to set up AML with Pachyderm
+How to set up AML with Pachyderm:

 ## Step 1 - Deploy stack